 - Once you have finished, start over at the top using your vacuum cleaner (preferably the cord-free vacuum).
 My son has the previous model of this, the DC44, and it really is amazingly maneuverable, can be used anywhere as it is cordless, and is so effective at getting into corners and crevices with a suction powerful enough to get rid of any cat or dog fur embedded in the carpet!
 Dyson V7 Motorhead

-Use a Lint Roller For Small AreasClick thumbnail to view full-size
+Use a Lint Roller for Small AreasClick thumbnail to view full-size

-I have two, white haired Jack Russell Terriers who shed constantly despite my best efforts at grooming.
+I have two, white-haired Jack Russell Terriers who constantly shed despite my best efforts at grooming.
 We buy our supplies of Scotch Brite rollers in bulk online, and they work out less than half the price in-store.
 I keep one in the car, one by the back door, and one in the caravan—they are invaluable!

 They are extremely easy to use too.
 Just glide the lint roller across the carpeted step and watch as the dog hair sticks to the adhesive backing.

 Used lint roller sheets peel off in layers exposing a fresh, sticky sheet for each use.
 If you just have a small amount of dog hair on your steps, Scotch-Brite lint rollers are the definite tool for the job.
 They are also an inexpensive tool for removing dog hair from clothing.

 Best Vacuum for Pet HairClick thumbnail to view full-size

 Traditional vacuums can be too bulky.
 They are often too wide for the step and inefficient as a means of hair removal.
 'Dust buster' type vacuums do not have enough power behind them to get dog hair out of carpet.
 Sweeping will not work very well either.
 When it comes to this type of dog hair removal, you really need a product that is specifically developed for the task.